-This sub-fund promoted environmental and social characteristics related to climate, governance, and social norms as well as the political-civil freedom of a country through the avoidance of
+This sub-fund promoted environmental and social characteristics related to climate, governance, and social norms as well as general ESG quality through the avoidance of

-- (1) issuers exposed to excessive climate and transition risks, - (2) companies with the worst DWS Norm Assessment (i.e., regarding compliance with international standards of corporate governance, human rights, and labor rights, customer and environmental safety, and business ethics), - (3) countries flagged as "not free" by Freedom House, - (4) companies whose involvement in controversial sectors exceeded a predefined revenue threshold, and/or - (5) companies involved in controversial weapons.
+- (1) issuers exposed to excessive climate and transition risks, - (2) companies with the worst DWS Norm Assessment (i.e., as regards compliance with international standards of corporate governance, human rights, and labor rights, customer and environmental safety, and business ethics), - (3) companies with very severe unresolved controversies regarding the principles of the United Nations Global Compact (UN Global Compact), - (4) issuers scored among the worst in terms of environmental, social, and governance risks compared to their peer group, - (5) countries flagged as "not free" by Freedom House, - (6) companies whose involvement in controversial sectors exceeds a predefined revenue threshold, and/or - (7) companies involved in controversial weapons.

-This sub-fund further promoted a minimum proportion of sustainable investments with a positive contribution to one or several of the United Nations Sustainable Development Goals (UN SDGs).
+This sub-fund further promotes a minimum proportion of sustainable investments with a positive contribution to one or several of the United Nations Sustainable Development Goals (UN SDGs).

-This sub-fund had not designated a reference benchmark for the purpose of attaining the environmental and/or social characteristics promoted.
+This sub-fund has not designated a reference benchmark for the purpose of attaining the environmental and/or social characteristics promoted.